munificent/craftinginterpreters/book/control-flow.md

 for an `else` before returning, the innermost call to a nested series will claim the else clause for itself before returning to the outer `if` statements.

-Syntax in hand, we are ready to interpret:
+Syntax in hand, we are ready to interpret.

 ^code visit-if

-The implementation is merely a thin wrapper around the self-same Java code.
+The interpreter implementation is a thin wrapper around the self-same Java code.
 It evaluates the condition.
-If it's truthy, it executes the then branch.
+If truthy, it executes the then branch.
 Otherwise, if there is an else branch, it executes that.

 If you compare this code to how the interpreter handles other syntax we've